-The recoverable amount of the group of CGU is compared with its carrying amount, composed of assets and liabilities attributable to the CGU, including goodwill
+The recoverable amount of the group of CGU is compared with its carrying amount, composed of assets and liabilities attributable to the CGU, including good will.

-The recoverability of good will represented a key audit matter considering the magnitude of its carrying amount, the contribution to total assets and net equity and the professional judgement required for the assessment of the allocation of good will to the group of CGU and of the assumptions used by management.
-How our audit addressed the key audit matter
+The recoverability of goodwill represented a key audit matter considering the magnitude of its carrying amount, the contribution to total assets and net equity and the professional judgement required for the assessment of the allocation of goodwill to the group of CGU and of the assumptions used by management.
 We have performed an understanding and evaluation of the internal controls over the impairment test of good will.